 There are instances when it would be unsuitable to use a polymer mortar for pebbledash.
 One example would be the restoration of a historic building, constructed with lime mortar.
 Lime mortars and cement mortars behave very differently in structures and have varying tolerances to external factors such as temperature and weather.
 Due to cements rigidity and lime mortars flexability, the two when together simply cause problems, therefore it is essential they are kept apart.
 If a cement based mortar was used in this occasion, it would crack and fail in a short amount of time, costing far more to correct.

 The use of a coloured lime mortar is an attractive option in this case and will restore the buildings original appearance as well as protecting it from the elements for many decades.

-There are other less known types of pebbledash that Approved Renders can apply such as Wet dash (or Roughcast), Tyrolean (or Stucco) and Harling.
+There are other less known types of pebbledash that NW Renders can apply such as Wet dash (or Roughcast), Tyrolean (or Stucco) and Harling.
 Here we explain the differences:

 This is when Spar or chippings are mixed into the final coat of mortar, then cast or sprayed onto the wall.
 This is a traditional finish found all around the UK but has generally fallen out of favour in recent times.